lovasoa/ZIF/README.md

 #### Zoomlevel metadata
 Each set of metadata starts with a long **pointer** to a long number representing the number of tags (single metadata) in the zoom level.
 Usually this is a pointer to the offset `n + 8`, where `n` is the offset in bytes of the beggining of the metadata set (so, most often `*n == n+8`).
 Then, the real metadata start right after the metadata count (at `*n + 8`, which is usually equal to `n + 16`).

+The last zoomlevel has its pointer to the next zoomlevel set to `0`.

 Each tag is 20 bytes long.

 Offset (from the start of the tag) | Length (in bytes) | Data